I have had a continuous career in NSW local government since 1964.

 From late 2015 to April 2016 I was a Delegate for the NSW Office of Local Government and conducted four council merger public inquiry processes and provided reports to the NSW Government as required by the Local Government Act.

 In May 2016, I was appointed Administrator of the merged Armidale Regional Council (ARC) and remained in that position until first Council elections in September 2017 when I stood for and was first elected to the new Council.
-I continue as a Councillor at ARC.
+I became Council Mayor in December 2020.

 From November 2017 to December 2018, I was appointed by the Vice Chancellor of the University of New England, Armidale as the University Advisor on government business.

-I am a member of the Centre for Local Government at the University of New England, Armidale NSW and a Senior Adjunct Research Fellow with the UNE School of Business.
+Since 2002, I have been a member of the Centre for Local Government at the University of New England, Armidale NSW and, since 2011 a Senior Adjunct Research Fellow with the UNE School of Business.

 From UNE I obtained a Bachelor of Arts Degree (2001, Political Science), a Master of Arts Degree (2003, Public Policy) from that University and in March 2012 was conferred a Doctor of Philosophy Degree (PhD) on the subject of Australian Local Government amalgamations with the case study of Clarence Valley Council.
 See my academic publications at https://e-publications.une.edu.au/vital/access/manager/Repository?exact=creator%3A%22Tiley+I%22&highlights=false I have long term farming and business experience as well as mediation and facilitation capabilities.